jfeltz/dash-haskell/README.md

-*Please Note: this is a github pre-release for Haskell community vetting prior to submission to Hackage.
+*Please Note: this is a github pre-release for Haskell community vetting- prior to submission to Hackage.
 Feedback to this is wanted.*

 dash-haskell